voxeltheater/handbook/tech-notes/cables.md

 # Cables

 This document describes the cabling standards used at The Voxel.
-It can be used as a reference when ordering new components or performing maintenance on existing systems.

 # Color Code